 It is important to mention that between 30-50% of fat in coconut oil is not composed of MCTs.
 Instead, it is composed of long-chain triglycerides, which are not linked to many of the health benefits mentioned above .

-Most MCT oil contains C10 and C8 fatty acids and may contain some amounts of lauric acid (C12).
-C6 fatty acids tend to have a bad taste, which is why they are usually avoided in making supplements.
+Most MCT oil contains C10 and C8 fatty acids and may contain small amounts of lauric acid (C12).
+C6 fatty acids tend to have a bad taste, which is why they are usually avoided as an ingredient in supplements.

 MCTs have several metabolic advantages over other sorts of fat.
 The absorption and transport process is much shorter than for long-chain fatty acids, and they are a preferred source of energy for the body.
 MCTs may help boost weight loss, especially fat loss .
 In fact, when MCTs are at least 45% of fat intake, research has shown that there is a tendency for fat loss when compared to subjects with diets with long-chain triglycerides [13, 14].
 This may be because MCTs boost metabolism and increase energy expenditure .

 The MCT oil capsules mentioned above an abundance of capric acid (C10) and caprylic acid (C8).
 C8 fatty acids can greatly improve gut health and have strong antioxidant properties .
-C8 fatty acids have also been shown to have a beneficial effect on brain health, including helping to prevent and treat Alzheimer’s disease .
+C8 fatty acids can possibly have a beneficial effect on brain health and may help to prevent and treat Alzheimer’s disease .